belfastruby/belfastruby.com/readme.md

 ### Run site locally

-To run the site in your browser locally use:
+To run the site in your browser locally and watch for any changes made use:

-    jekyll serve
+    jekyll serve --watch